 Spices can include such ingredients as Vanilla or Vanillin (an artificial vanilla), cinnamon, cassia oil and other essential oils.

-Lecithin is added during conching as an emulsifier and stabilizer in order to improve the texture of the chocolate.
+Lecithin is added during conching as an emulsifier and stabilizer in order to improve the fluidity and texture of the chocolate.
 Texture also plays a role in flavor, so I have included it as a flavor ingredient.
+Many fine chocolate makers and manufacturers are switching from GMO soy lecithin to lecithin from other natural sources.

 Fat Substitution for Cocoa Butter